Select your cookie preferences

 Unmounting file systems - Amazon Elastic File System

 Before you delete a file system, we recommend that you unmount it from every Amazon EC2 instance that it's connected to.
 You can unmount a file system on your Amazon EC2 instance by running the umount command on the instance itself.
-You can't unmount an Amazon EFS file system through the AWS CLI, the AWS Management Console, or through any of the AWS SDKs.
-To unmount an Amazon EFS file system connected to an Amazon EC2 instance running Linux, use the umount command as follows:
+You can't unmount an EFS file system through the AWS CLI, the AWS Management Console, or through any of the AWS SDKs.
+To unmount an EFS file system connected to an EC2 instance running Linux, use the umount command as follows:

 umount /mnt/efs